shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master student in VDI Center, MoE Key Laboratory,ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io), who is an expert in the field of AI&Optimization Application.I get B.E.
+I am a Master student in VDI Center, MoE Key Laboratory of Intelligent Perception and Human Machine Collaboration,ShanghaiTech University under the supervision of [Prof. Ye Shi](https://shiye21.github.io), who is an expert in the field of AI&Optimization Application.I get B.E.
 Degree in Department of Computer Science,China University of Petroleum under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.

 My research interest includes Embodied AI, Computer Vision and Reinforcement Learning.I would like to **Publish** or **Serve as Program Member** in the **A/B Class** papers of the **High-level Paper List**.Feel **Free** to contact me if you have any questions!